whydarren-6uom/top/README.md

 By default, the UI will be blank.
 To add content:

 1. Visit [http://localhost:3000/studio][localhost-studio]
-2. Create your profile, projects, blog posts, and other content
+2. Create your profile, projects, jobs, education, and other content
 3. The changes will appear on your site immediately

 ## Build for Production